int-index/slay/README.md

 ## Project structure

 The main package is `slay-core`, it contains the layouting engine.
-The engine is abstracted over coordinate types using Backpack.
-There are a few supplemental packages to instantiate coordinates: `slay-number-double`, `slay-number-integer`, and `slay-number-int`.

-In `slay-core` there are two modules:

-* `Slay.Number` is an abstract signature for coordinate types
-* `Slay.Core` is the layouting engine itself

 The only job of the layouting engine is to position primitives on a 2-dimensional plane.
 It doesn't matter whether the primitives are for a pixel-based canvas or for a character-based terminal.
 Therefore, there are many